coreos/rkt/ROADMAP.md

 - stage1 split out from coreos/rkt
 - rkt packaged for other distributions (e.g. Fedora)
 - rkt can run applications as non-root
-- rkt can retrieve images via BitTorrent
+- rkt can retrieve images via BitTorrent  (Have you given serious consideration to metalink?
+Weather you settle on BT or metalink, I still think that this is actually one of the most revolutionary features of AppC/RKT, and I hope that eventually you'll use both.
+Okay, that's my $.02.
+Thanks for your hard work!)

 ### rkt 1.0 (June)
 - Pod-level isolation